 With digital content management software that allows for organization of brand creative by program, tactic, category, brand, theme, and more, account managers can easily discover unused creative to spark new campaign development.
-They can also instantly access the brand or retailer asset they need, from logos to recipes to pack shots, accelerating the creative process while reducing agency dependency.
+They can also instantly access the brand or retailer asset they need, accelerating the creative process while reducing agency dependency.

 Not only does digital content management optimize usage of existing assets though, it also optimizes the creation of new creative.
 A high-performance content management system should allow for on-the-fly customization of artwork for different retail customers and audience segments.
-This is made possible through the software’s ability to create standard artwork templates sized to each in-store and digital program tactic, and programme these templates to be driven by menus of variable content and graphic elements options that users can select from.
-In doing so, the creative re-work process is as as simple as “select – proof – submit!”
+This is made possible through the system’s ability to create standard artwork templates sized to each in-store and digital program tactic, and programme these templates to be driven by menus of variable content and graphic options.

-By automating the creative re-work process, shopper marketers and their agency partners are able to to spend less time on routine tasks and more time developing new and compelling program creative that builds on past successes.
+By automating the creative re-work process, shopper marketers and their agencies are able to to spend less time editing and more time innovating.

 2. Standardized Program Planning System

 While most CPG business facets have moved to cloud architecture, shopper marketing remains one of the last automation frontiers.
 In fact, our 2018 Shopper Marketing Optimization Report found that 46% believe replacing spreadsheets with digital tools is most essential to SMO.
-With programs being planned and managed in a multitude of different ways and using offline methods, nearly half of shopper marketers’ time is spent simply trying to find, aggregate and format data for stakeholder consumption.
-Naturally, this leaves shopper marketers with little time to measure and evaluate, never mind innovate.
+With programs being planned and managed in a multitude of different ways and using offline tools, nearly half of shopper marketers’ time is spent simply trying to find, aggregate and format data for stakeholder consumption.
+Naturally, this leaves shopper marketers with little time left to measure, evaluate and adjust.
 It also leaves the majority of shopper marketing undocumented.

-An automated program planning system that allows team members to view available brand programs, enter essential scheduling details, and auto-generate artwork can save shopper marketers major hours and overhead dollars, granting them the time and resource to unleash their true talents.
-Not only does automated planning overcome the productivity barriers that plague the shopper discipline though, it also makes every activity 100% traceable by tracking all executed and in-progress activities in a 24/7 accessible environment.
-In being able to know, in an instant, what programs have been activated across what customers – and when, sales impact is more easily measured and a more strategic planning mindset is fostered that incorporates post-event analysis.
+An automated program planning workflow that allows team members to view available programs, enter scheduling details, and auto-generate tactic artwork can save shopper marketers major hours and overhead dollars, granting them the time and resource to unleash their true talents.
+An automated planning workflow also makes every activity traceable by capturing all executional data and exporting it into real-time activation reports.
+In being able to know – in an instant – what programs were activated at a customer and when, post-event analysis can more easily be conducted and ROI more effectively measured.

-It is only through transparency into past activity that growth can be revealed and brands’ evolving retail stories can be understood.
-Cloud-based planning environments that get everyone working off the same workflow makes this level of transparency possible, allowing shopper marketers to not only plan more efficiently, but more intelligently.
+It is only through transparency into activity that growth can be revealed and incremental sales lift assessed.
+Cloud-based planning environments that get everyone using the same workflow makes this data capture possible, allowing shopper marketers to not only plan more efficiently, but more intelligently.